rssys/snowcat/README.md

 *Sishuai Gong, Dinglan Peng, Deniz Altınbüken, Pedro Fonseca, Petros Maniatis, "Snowcat: Efficient Kernel Concurrency Testing using a Learned Coverage Predictor".*

+(We used the tool name "LUMOS" in the submission to stay anonymous.)

 ## 💡 Dear artifact reviewers

 - The root README.md (this doc) provides instructions to help you verify Snowcat is **runnable**.
 Starting from scratch, we will first create a tiny dataset, train the PIC model based on the dataset and then use the PIC model to predict some concurrent tests.

 - The [`artifact_evaluation` doc](doc/artifact_evaluation.md) provides instructions to help you verify the major results.
-In particular, they explain how to access the raw experiment data we collect and to verify the presentations (e.g., graphs in the paper).
+In particular, they explain how to access the raw experiment data we collected and use them to verify the presentations (e.g., graphs in the paper).

+  **Because downloading our raw data takes quite some time, we provide a VM in which the data is already downloaded and ready for verification to reviewers.
+How to access it is explained as a comment on hotcrp.**